andepraveenofficial/html-tutorial/00-Material/html.md

 ### Non-Semantic Tags

-Non-semantic elements don't have the meaning.
+- Non-semantic elements don't have the meaning.
-They can contain anything.
+- They can contain anything.
-Examples: `div` and `span`.
+- Examples: `div` and `span`.

 - **div** container tag => divided & use css
+- `<div>` is used to group a set of elements.

 ```html
 <div>